ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.bydhvs/README.md

 * Better detection of battery type and inverter
 * SOC not only from normal data but from diagnosis-data, too.
 There we have one decimal place more
 * removed frequency limit for battery detail data
+* increased max count of temperature measurements for HVS to 64

 ### 1.3.0 (2021-11-06)
 * updated even more dependencies